chemacarceller/Godot-Third-Person-Character-Demo/bin/Readme.md

-Directory for storing the source code of the C++ extensions created for the project
+Directory for storing the dynamic libraries of the C++ extensions created for the project on both Windows and Linux.

 ==================================================================================

-Directorio para guardar los codigos fuente de las extensiones C++ creadas para el proyecto
+Directorio para almacenar las librerias dinámicas de las extensiones C++ creadas para el proyecto tanto en Windows como en Linux